ppy/osu-wiki/wiki/Beatmapping/en.md

 #### Romanised Artist

 **The romanised (English) name of the artist of the song.** It should also be presented in the same name order as used on Wikipedia (generally, Given Name followed by Family Name, the western order, for consistency).
-This field will become active if you use Unicode characters in the _Artist_ field.
+This field will become active if you use unicode characters in the _Artist_ field.

 #### Title